RaymiiOrg/bash-http-monitoring/README.md

 	git clone https://github.com/RaymiiOrg/bash-http-monitoring.git
 	cd bash-http-monitoring

-Edit the `srvmon.sh` script and add your sites.
+Edit the `srvmon` script and add your sites.
 A few examples are provided.
 This is the syntax:

 	urls[gists]="https://gist.github.com"
 	urls[lobsters]="https://lobste.rs"